The effects of Water Temperature

 The waves you will find on the shore can be slightly affected by the orientation of the coastline and the seabed of the beaches, although in most cases they are usually equivalent.

-Today Monday, 9th of December of 2019, the sun rose in Portsmouth (Naval Shipyard) at 7:06 am and sunset will be at 4:49 pm.
-In the high tide and low tide chart, we can see that the first low tide was at 12:24 am and the next low tide at 1:17 pm.
-The first high tide was at 6:53 am and the next high tide will be at 7:11 pm.
+Today Tuesday, 29th of April of 2025, the sun will rise in Portsmouth (Naval Shipyard) at 6:12:41 am and sunset will be at 7:52:14 pm.
+In the high tide and low tide chart, we can see that the first low tide will be at 5:20 am and the next low tide at 5:14 pm.
+The first high tide will be at 11:16 am and the next high tide at 11:39 pm.

-Today we have 9 hours and 43 minutes of sun.
-The solar transit was at 11:57 am.
+Today we will have 13 hours and 39 minutes of sun.
+The solar transit will be at 1:02:27 pm.

-The tidal coefficient today is 74, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 77.
-The day ends with a tidal coefficient of 80.
+The tidal coefficient today is 96.
+With such a high coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 90.
+The day ends with a tidal coefficient of 83.

 We can compare these levels with the maximum high tide recorded in the tide tables for Portsmouth (Naval Shipyard) which is of 3.9 ft and a minimum height of -0.7 ft.

-The following graph shows the progression of the tidal coefficient in the month of December of 2019.These values give us a rough idea of the tidal amplitude in Portsmouth (Naval Shipyard), forecast in December.
+The following graph shows the progression of the tidal coefficient in the month of April of 2025.These values give us a rough idea of the tidal amplitude in Portsmouth (Naval Shipyard), forecast in April.

 Large coefficients indicate important high and low tides; major currents and movements usually take place on the sea bed.
 But bear in mind that this tidal amplitude may be greatly affected by the weather and you should also consult the weather forecast in Portsmouth, the wind in Portsmouth and the surf forecast in Portsmouth before you go fishing.